ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/integrations/terraform.markdown

         "/path/to/file/file_name.extension" = filebase64("/path/to/file_name.extension")
     }

-    # A User name and a path to an Access Key to your server (Optional)
+    # A User name and a path to an Access Key to your server (Required)
     ssh {
         user = "ubuntu"
         pem  = filebase64("/path/to/server.pem")